Summit Network is a partnership of churches that share one vision and four values

 From the beginning, 1000 churches has never been about one church planting 1000 churches, but a network of churches planting churches that plant churches.
 As our churches grow, we aim to catalyze them to start their own families of churches.

-Gospel-centered.
+Gospel.
 The gospel changes everything.
-The gospel is not simply the means by which we are converted – it is also the message by which we are transformed.
-Only the gospel can change our hearts to truly love and follow God.
+The gospel is not simply the means by which we are converted – it is the message by which we are transformed.
 So we seek to make the gospel, and Jesus himself, the center of all we do.
-That includes not just what we believe, but how we do ministry – how we build and plant churches.
-The gospel is the foundation that shapes and drives all of our theology and our practice.
+The gospel is the foundation that shapes and drives our theology and our practice.
 (1 John 4:19; John 15:3-5)

 Balance.
 Depth and width are not at odds.
 The greatest truths are often found in tension.
 We are all prone to create false dichotomies, to think in terms of “either-or.”
 But what the Bible often calls us to is “both-and.”
 We believe depth and width, evangelism in word and deed, and missional and attractional ministry, are not opposites to choose from but tensions to embrace.
 (John 20:21; 1 Cor 14:16-23; 1 Pet 2:4-9; John 1:14)